 However, I then run a check once I have finished a chapter.
 Now though, I always run my writing through Grammarly.

 There are two ways to access the editor.
 One is the online editor, and as I am a Mac user, I also have the desktop editor.

 The choice of settings in the editor is far more extensive than in Microsoft Word.

 When I finished the check and corrections, I could export it back in Word format.
-Now I disn’t lose any of my text, font and paragraph formattings.
+Now I didn’t lose any of my text, font, and paragraph formatting.

 The editor picks up almost all grammar and spelling errors, of course.
 But what I like the most about it for long-form writing is that it finds repeated words.